Alluxio/alluxio/docs/en/contributor/contributor-tools.md

 $ mvn test -pl underfs/hdfs -Phadoop-3 -Dhadoop.version=3.0.0
 ```

-The above unit tests will create a simulated HDFS service with the specific version.
+The above unit tests will create a simulated HDFS service with a specific version.
 To run more comprehensive tests on HDFS under storage using a real and running HDFS deployment:

 ```console